NicodemusGurion/nicodemusgurion.github.io/_includes/QH/U-Z.md

 Allah will use **terror** against unbelievers.
 By what method?
 By Muslims **killing them by His permission**.
 And then Allah will burn them in **the Fire** forever.
 But is this a coincidence?
 No, if a Muslims had a shred of humanity and **faltered and disagreed with each other about the matter** whether terrorism is good, Allah sees that as them having **disobeyed** him.

-## Kill unbelievers wherever you find them
+## "Kill unbelievers wherever you find them"

 Surah 4:89